 The Tiger Rising

-The Tiger Rising by Kate DiCamillo is a novel that revolves around a young boy named Rob and his discovery of a caged tiger in the woods.
+The Tiger Rising is a novel that revolves around a young boy named Rob and his discovery of a caged tiger in the woods.
 As Rob grapples with grief and the complexities of life, the story unfolds into a powerful exploration of friendship, healing, and the pursuit of freedom.
 You’ll need a tissue for this one!

 for ages 9-11